Henduww/BPM-Finder/README.md

 ![Screenshot of UI](https://i.gyazo.com/42930d41dbb4b13e99d76afe44095b68.png)

 ## Downloading and running
-To download the program, simply head to the *"Releases"* tab and install the executable file (**BPM Finder.exe**).
+To download the program, simply head to the *"Releases"* tab to download and run the executable file (**BPM Finder.exe**).

-No installation is required, and the program can be executed immideatly after installing.
+No installation is required, and the program can be executed immediately after installing.

 ## How to use the BPM finder
 Once the application is opened, tap any key on your keyboard to the tempo of any song.